10 of the best dog sledding tours in Tromsø

 Why is Tromsø such a good place for dog sledding?

-Tromsø is a great place to try dog-sledding, because there are many different companies there who all offer a slightly different type of tour.
+Tromsø is a great place to try dog-sledding, because there are LOTS of different companies based there, each offering slightly different types of tour.

-Since Tromsø is surrounded by such stunning countryside, and the area is pretty much guaranteed lots of winter snow, you don’t have to travel very far to get to the place where you can go dog-sledding.
+Since Tromsø is surrounded by such stunning countryside, and the area is pretty much guaranteed lots of winter snow, you don’t have to travel very far from the city to get to the place where you can go dog-sledding.

 And even then, the trip there is picturesque and enjoyable!

-Also, because there are several companies who run the trips, you can sometimes get reasonable deals.
+Also, because there are several companies who run the trips, you can often get reasonable deals.
+Although let us just say this: even ‘cheap’ sledding tours can still be expensive in Norway!

 When is the best time for a husky tour in Tromsø?